How to Prepare Tuwon Alabo (Cassava Swallow)

 How to Make Faten Shinkafa (Yadda Ake Faten Shinkafa)

-Tuwon Alabo or cassava swallow as people like to call it is a local dish made from cassava flour (Alabo) which is produced by fermenting peeled cassava in water, sun-drying the fermented cassava, and milling it into powdered form.
+Tuwon Alabo, or cassava swallow, as people like to call it, is a local dish made from cassava flour (Alabo), which is produced by fermenting peeled cassava in water, sun-drying the fermented cassava, and milling it into powdered form.
 This flour comes from a root vegetable called cassava.
-It is also and is a great substitute for wheat flour and yam flour in a variety of recipes including tuwon masara.
+It is also a great substitute for wheat flour and yam flour in a variety of recipes, including tuwon masara.
 This article seeks to teach you how to prepare Tuwon Alabo.

-The ingredients need to make this delicacy are just cassava flour and water
+The ingredients needed to make this delicacy are just cassava flour and water

 Procedure for Preparing Tuwon Alabo